jshultz/angular_tinder_charity/README.md

 TODO:
  * Work on charity pages.
  * Get some cool payment stuff
- * think I may have to write my own tinder style interface
  * need to figure out a way to make the card slide effect work